 Canned drinks and bottled sodas, sugar-sweetened soft drinks or energy drinks are likely to affect fertility.
 Artificial sweeteners are considered one of the bad foods for fertility.
 Why?
 They lead to metabolic changes and inflammation by causing blood-sugar spikes and altering your healthy gut bacteria.

 Studies reveal that women drinking one soda daily may have up to a 25% lower rate of conceiving than women who don’t consume soda.
 These drinks can increase insulin resistance, weight gain, and metabolic syndrome.
 All of these are associated with PCOS, which is one of the leading causes of female infertility.

 Fructose, preservatives, and artificial flavours in fizzy soft drinks may also turn toxic for the body, making it difficult to ensure you have good nutrition.
-All in all, you are best off avoiding soft drinks and sodas altogether and going for plain or flavored seltzer water instead.
+All in all, you are best off avoiding soft drinks and sodas altogether and going for plain water instead.